 Visit our Live Markets website for an overview, product specifications and quotes of all listed and traded products.
 The buttons below will offer you quick access to the Paris markets.
 For the full Euronext offer please visit

-Welcome at Euronext Paris
+Welcome to Euronext Paris

 The Paris Stock Exchange is one of the founding markets of the pan-European Euronext project.
 It gathers more than 800 listed companies and 6,200 institutional investors in a common pool of liquidity, allowing companies to finance their growth.